A Re-classification of Information Seeking Tasks and Their Computational Solutions: Evaluation

-Communities from the Text REtrieval Conference (TREC) and the Conference and Labs of the Evaluation Forum (CLEF) have devoted to the development of proper testbeds for dynamic search systems.
-Such efforts include TREC Interactive Tracks from 1997 to 2002 \cite{DBLP:conf/trec/Voorhees02}, TREC Session Tracks from 2011 to 2014 \cite{DBLP:conf/sigir/CarteretteCHKS16} , TREC Dynamic Domain Tracks from 2015 to 2017 \cite{DBLP:conf/trec/YangTS17,DBLP:conf/trec/YangS16,DBLP:conf/trec/YangFS15}, and CLEF Dynamic Search Lab in 2018 \cite{DBLP:conf/clef/KanoulasAY18}.
+We have reviewed IS tasks and methods and re-classified them.
+The methods need evaluation for their effectiveness.
+Although evaluating a dynamic task is challenging, TREC and the Conference and Labs of the Evaluation Forum (CLEF) have devoted much effort to the evaluation testbeds for IS.
+These efforts include the TREC Interactive Tracks from 1997 to 2002 \cite{DBLP:conf/trec/Voorhees02,trecinteractive1998,trecinteractive2005}, TREC Session Tracks from 2011 to 2014 \cite{TREC:2010:Session,TREC:2011:Session,TREC:2012:Session,TREC:2013:Session,TREC:2014:Session,DBLP:conf/sigir/CarteretteCHKS16}, TREC Dynamic Domain Tracks from 2015 to 2017 \cite{DBLP:conf/trec/YangTS17,DBLP:conf/trec/YangS16,DBLP:conf/trec/YangFS15}, CLEF Dynamic Search Lab in 2018 \cite{DBLP:conf/clef/KanoulasAY18} and the recent TREC Conversational Assistant (CAsT) Track \cite{dalton2020trec} starting from 2019.

-The TREC Interactive Tracks evaluated the search effectiveness of the team of a user and a search engine for interactive IR.
-They did not separate the user from the search engine.
-What the user did and what the search system did were evaluated together.
-Aspect precision and aspect recall were the main metrics used.
-The interactions were live but the evaluation was not reproducible.
-On the contrary, TREC Session Tracks involved no user in real time.
-The search systems were provided with a search log generated by someone in the past.
-The systems were expected to improve the search results for the last query based on the search history.
-The search logs contained recorded queries, retrieved URLs, clicks, and dwell time.
-Common web search evaluation metrics, e.g. the normalized discounted cumulative gain (nDCG), were used for measuring effectiveness in the Session Tracks.

-The TREC Dynamic Domain (DD) Tracks replaced the human user in the Interactive Track with a simulator.
-The simulator would provide feedback to a DS agent.
-The feedback enclosed relevance ratings to the returned documents and highlights which passages were relevant to which subtopics.
-It created a live interaction and enabled reproducible experiments via simulation.
-Figure \ref{fig:dd} shows the interaction process between the simulated user and the search system.
-Initially, the search system receives the name of a search topic.
-The search system then retrieves five documents and returns them to the simulated user.
-Feedback provided by the simulated user includes graded relevance score at subtopic level and highlighted passages that are pertinent to the information need.
-The search system is expected to adjust its search algorithm and find more relevant documents at each search iteration.
-This loop continues until the search system calls for a stop.

-The search topics used in TREC DD were two-layer hierarchical topics.
-One example search topic is shown in Table \ref{tab:example_topic}.
-It information need is to find information on {\it factors that would affect kangaroo survival}.
-The topic is composed of 6 subtopics, each of which addresses one or several factors, such as {\it traffic accidents} and {\it illegal hunting}.
-The hierarchical structure of the information need, except the topic name, was not available to the search system at any time.

-Dozens of teams participated in the TREC DD from 2015 to 2017.
-Most of them still used hand-crafted policies, either in a way similar to relevance feedback model \cite{DBLP:conf/trec/JoganahLK15,DBLP:conf/trec/AlbahemSCS16,DBLP:conf/trec/BuccioM16} or to diversify the search results based on topic hierarchies \cite{DBLP:conf/trec/MoraesSZZ16,DBLP:conf/trec/McCreadieVMOMMM15}.
-There are also few attempts to use RL-based approaches \cite{DBLP:conf/trec/TangY17}.